 Whether you see it in your owner's manual or hear it from one of our technicians when you come in for new tires, you may come across a tire or wheel term you aren't familiar with.
-Mavis Discount Tire created this handy alphabetical glossary of tire and wheel terms to help you understand what your vehicle and its tires need to stay on the road and how to find the perfect tires and wheels for your vehicle.
+Mavis Tires and Brakes created this handy alphabetical glossary of tire and wheel terms to help you better understand your vehicle.

 During an air check, you or a technician use a tire pressure gauge to find out how much air is inflating your tire.
 You should do an air check once a month, every time you get your tires rotated, or every other time you gas up, whichever is most frequent.

 Air pressure is the amount of air in your tire.
 Each vehicle has a recommended air pressure for optimal tire performance, and it will be listed in your owner's manual.
 Air pressure is measured in PSI (pounds per square inch).

 Modern "tubeless" tires use airtight synthetic rubber, which is made with virtually impermeable butyl rubber to replace the classic inner tube.

 Your vehicle's suspension has many adjustable components.
 Alignment refers to the condition of these parts.
 Each vehicle has three main alignment settings set to specification: camber, caster, and toe-in/toe-out.
 Worn suspension parts or severe impacts like hitting curbs or potholes can cause misalignment.

 All-season tires provide reasonable traction in various road conditions such as dry, muddy, wet, icy, or snow-covered.
 However, they don't provide exceptional traction under any circumstances, especially when compared to weather-specific tires like winter or summer tires.